ASRBench/asrbench/docs/cli/configuration.md

 ASRBench Cli allows you to configure and run the benchmark using a YAML configuration file.
-This approach facilitates the benchmark environment by allowing the user to define datasets, transcribers and output parameters in a simple and declarative way. parameters in a simple and declarative way.
+This approach facilitates the benchmark environment by allowing the user to define datasets, transcribers and output parameters in a simple and declarative way.

 ## Example